sariya/GARCOM/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of GARCOM is to provide to mutation counts per individual within genetic boundaries (genes).
+The goal of GARCOM is to provide mutation counts per individual within genetic boundaries (genes).
+It accepts different data formats

 ## Installation